Orders

 • Payment status

 Invoices update automatically as order status changes.
-Call /orders/invoice to force regeneration if needed.
+Call the Lookup an Order endpoint to force regeneration if needed.

-When you create an order without specifying a payment method, Commerce generates a hosted invoice page.
+When you create an order without specifying a payment method, Commerce automatically generates a hosted checkout page when the order is finalized.
 Customers visit this page to select a payment method, enter details, and complete payment—all in the Commerce interface.

 -H "Authorization: Bearer YOUR_API_KEY" \